Rohit-Kundu/AltWOA/README.md

                                               performed via proposed AltWOA algorithm.

 # Citation
+If you find this repository useful in any way, please consider citing our work:
 ```
 @article{kundu2022altwoa,
   title={AltWOA: Altruistic Whale Optimization Algorithm for feature selection on microarray datasets},